joonassandell/portfolio/README.md

 ## Scripts

-- `bun --bun run dev`: Run a development server and open [localhost:3000](https://localhost:3000) with your browser to see the result
+- `bun --bun run dev`: Run a development server and open [localhost:3000](https://localhost:3000) with your browser
 - `bun run build`: Build the application
 - `bun run preview`: Build the application and preview it locally
 - `bun run start`: Start the application in production mode.
 The application should be build first.
+- `bun run create:component`: Create a new component skeleton to `components/` directory

 Read about environment variables from [.env.development](.env.development).